Collection: Diamond Flute Router Bits

 • Drill Point tips are commonly used where repeated plunging or added tip strength is required

-PCD Upgrade: For carbon fiber and the most abrasive composites, explore our PCD diamond-coated router lineup →
+PCD upgrade: For carbon fiber and the most abrasive composites, explore our PCD diamond-coated router lineup →

 Looking for value-priced tooling?
-Browse our Value Tool Deals collection for lightly used routers, factory resharpened tools, and surplus carbide tooling offered at reduced prices.
+Browse our Value Tool Deals collection for lightly used routers, factory-resharpened tools, and surplus carbide tooling offered at reduced prices.